sjagtap1803/RAG/README.md

 ## Scalability & Performance

 - KServe for auto-scaling the model and embedding pods
-- GPU-based inference optimized using node selectors
+- GPU/HPU-based inference optimized using node selectors
 - Horizontal scaling of ingestion and retrieval components

 ---